AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Metrics used for Triggering Notifications
 ------------------------------------------

-For Aviatrix Controller and Aviatrix gateways, you can configure notifications to be alerted to events that occur in your network such as performance bottlenecks or other problems.
+For Aviatrix Controller and Aviatrix gateways, you can configure alerts to be notified to events that occur in your network such as performance bottlenecks or other problems.
 You configure alerts and the channels to be notified using the notifications feature in Aviatrix Copilot.
 This section describes some of the system and network metrics on which notifications can be based.
 When alert conditions are met for a metric, Copilot sends a notification.
 How you set a condition threshold to trigger an alert will depend on different factors.
 For example, for system metrics, the instance size can influence the condition threshold that makes sense.
 For metrics associated with cloud provider-maintained infrastructure, the desired condition threshold may vary between cloud service providers.
 Work with your network operations team to determine the metric conditions that will trigger alerts in your environment.

 **System metrics for triggering notifications**